robertla234/JavaFX-Budget-Calculator/README.md

 extracting a response from the API, I had realized security would be an issue.

 3/19/2021 -
-I am currently researching Spring Security implementation and beginning an API v2 that includes an RBAC, basic database tables to support those roles, and a Kerberos-style authentication layer.
+I am currently researching Spring Security implementation and beginning an API v2 that includes an PBAC, basic database tables to support those roles, and a Kerberos-style authentication layer.